topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 ### Disclaimer
 The distributed computation of persistence diagram has been evaluated on Sorbonne Universite's supercomputers.
 Therefore, the parameters of our [algorithm](https://arxiv.org/abs/2505.21266) have been tuned for this system and they might yield slightly different performances on a different supercomputer.

-### Using another dataset
-To load another dataset, replace the string `backpack.vti` in the above Python script with the path to your input VTI file and run the script with `pvbatch` as described above.

 ### Run configuration
 When using the above Python script with `pvbatch`, please make sure to adjust for your hardware the number of processes (`-n` option) and threads (`OMP_NUM_THREADS` variable, greater or equal to 2, to account for one communication thread).